sharetribe/flex-docs/src/docs/howto-payments/customize-pricing/index.md

 [here](https://5ee94c280d38f10008a3bfa1--sharetribe-flex-docs-site.netlify.app/docs/cookbook-payments/customize-pricing).**_

-This how-to guide shows you how listing pricing can be customized by using two examples: adding a cleaning fee to a listing and changing provider commission so that it's based on booking length.
-The changes we're about to make are as follows:
+This how-to guide shows you how listing pricing can be customized by using two examples: adding an insurance fee to a bookable listing, and changing provider commission so that it's based on booking length.
+The changes we are about to make are as follows:

-1. Update listing data model by storing cleaning fee price in listing public data
+1. Update rental listing data model by storing insurance fee price in listing public data
-2. Update pricing logic to add a cleaning fee line item if a listing has cleaning fee stored in public data
+2. Update pricing logic to add a insurance fee line item if a listing has insurance fee stored in public data
 3. Update provider commission calculation to be dependent on booking length